Arrest warrants issued for Kansas City Chiefs receiver Rashee Rice and another man in connection with 6-car crash in Dallas - KESQ

 Rice’s attorney has said his client was driving the Lamborghini.
 Dallas police confirmed that Wednesday and said the other man was driving the Corvette.
 None of the passengers in the Corvette or Lamborghini will be charged in relation to the incident, according to police.

+“Rashee Rice did text my client about eight minutes after the police report.
+He apologized and said he would pay for the damages,” said Coker, who declined to show the text messages to CNN.
+The Dallas Morning News reported it has seen the texts.

+Coker said Rice rented the Lamborghini SUV for a “reduced rate” of $12,000 per month.

-CNN reached out Wednesday to law enforcement for more information about the potential charges and the crash, but Dallas police did not give any additional details.
+CNN reached out Wednesday to law enforcement for more information about the expected charges and the crash, but Dallas police did not give any additional details.

 In a social media post last week, Rice said he had met with police regarding the collision.